 Take, for example, the case of Boston Scientific’s new Taxus Liberte heart stent.
 The marketplace section of the August 14 Wall Street Journal had a story about a “flaw” in a Boston Scientific study of its new stent.

-Two things matter a lot in studies of performance of new biomedical products: how big is the effect and how certain are we that the effect is real and not just a lucky draw.
+Two things matter a lot in studies of performance for new biomedical products: how big is the effect and how certain are we that the effect is real and not just a lucky draw.
 The discussion here is not about the size of the effect of Boston Scientific’s Taxus Liberte stent.
 The study it did for the FDA to showed that new stent was just as good at avoiding clogging as its old stent.

 The question is how certain are we that the researchers’ finding is not wrong.